What Are the Odds? The Earth's Improbable Journey Through Time

 Bursts of energy ultimately created Carbon, Nitrogen and Calcium.
 But these stars pay an enormous price – they explode and spew star-dust blasting through space.
 Sometimes the star dust swirls around another body that has a strong gravitational pull.
 Over hundreds of millions of years, the swirling matter and debris is sucked into the spinning sphere.
 If you can imagine this, then you have just imagined the creation of the earth.
 Whether by design or luck, or a combination thereof, the earth faced insurmountable odds in the vacuum of space.

-All of these things are the premise of the great question - What are the odds that the impossible would not only be possible, but that we would flourish too?
-What are the odds?
+All of this invites us to ponder a profound question: What are the odds that the impossible would not only be possible, but that we would flourish?
+What are the odds indeed?

 Human Beings and Time